(This article may or may not contain affiliate links. What does that mean?)

 Nickel Plate Beach is a small beach near Sandusky, home of The Roller Coaster Capital of the World, Cedar Point.
 It’s smaller than most of the other beaches, but that’s not necessarily a bad thing.
 Nickel Plate Beach is tucked into a neighborhood in Huron and can be a little tough to find at first.
 Nickel Plate Beach features a playground, picnic tables, and beach gear rental.
 We recently rented a small house near the beach, it was a perfect weekend getaway!

-Pros: Nickel Plate Beach has lots of activities for the whole family to enjoy, including ping pong, cornhole, and beach volleyball.
-Nickel Plate Beach is also less rocky than many other Lake Erie beaches.
+Pros: Nickel Plate Beach has lots of activities for the whole family to enjoy, including ping pong, cornhole, and volleyball nets on the beach.
+Nickel Plate Beach is also less rocky than many other Lake Erie shores.

 Con: No lifeguards on duty.